MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/integrate-KM-with-PVA.md

 ms.service: dynamics-365-customerservice
 ---

-# Integrate Knowldege Management with Power Virtual Agents bot
+# Integrate Knowledge Management with Power Virtual Agents bot

 To integrate a Power Virtual Agents bot to assist in Knowledge management, you need to perform the following steps.